Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 and :ref:`Windows Phone (C#)
 <starter_kit_hardware_hacking_garage_control_windows_phone>` are available.

-A Demo app for iPhone is comming soon.
+A demo app for iPhone is comming soon.

 .. toctree::
    :hidden: